List of Indian reserves in Alberta

-Indian reserves for First Nations in Alberta were established by a series of treaties — Treaty 6, Treaty 7, and Treaty 8.
+First Nations reserves for First Nations in Alberta were established by a series of treaties — Treaty 6, Treaty 7, and Treaty 8.

 According to the Government of Alberta reserves cover a total area of 1,622,630 acres.
 However, according to Indigenous and Northern Affairs Canada reserves in Alberta total 866022.8 ha.
 Indigenous and Northern Affairs Canada and Statistics Canada recognize six Indian settlements within Alberta.